Gosu (programming language)

-Gosu is a statically typed general-purpose programming language that runs on the Java Virtual Machine.
+Gosu, formerly GScript, is a statically typed general-purpose programming language that runs on the Java virtual machine.
 Its influences include Java, C#, and ECMAScript.
-Development of Gosu began in 2002 internally for Guidewire Software, and the language saw its first community release in 2010 under the Apache 2 license.
+Gosu development began in 2002 internally for Guidewire Software.
+Its first community release as free and open-source software was in 2010 under an Apache License 2.0.

-Gosu can serve as a scripting language, having free-form Program types (.gsp files) for scripting as well as statically verified Template files (.gst files).
-Gosu can optionally execute these and all other types directly from source without precompilation, which also distinguishes it from other static languages.
+Gosu can serve as a scripting language, having free-form Program types (.gsp files) for scripting and statically verified Template files (.gst files).
+Gosu can optionally execute these and all other types directly from source code with no precompiling, which also distinguishes it from other static languages.

 History

 Gosu is often described as a Java variant that introduces practical improvements while maintaining compatibility and interoperability with Java.
-The language originated in 2002 at Guidewire Software, where it was initially known as GScript, a scripting language designed for use within Guidewire applications.
+The language originated in 2002 at Guidewire Software, where it was first named GScript, a scripting language designed for use in Guidewire applications.
 As GScript evolved from a simple scripting tool into a general-purpose programming language, it was renamed Gosu by its lead developer, Scott McKinney.

-Originally created as a “glue language” to allow Guidewire customers to define business rules, Gosu quickly found broader use within the company’s products, supporting areas such as user interface bindings, templating, and document management.
-Over time, Gosu became the primary implementation language across Guidewire’s application suite, surpassing Java in overall usage.
+Originally created as a glue language to allow Guidewire customers to define business rules, Gosu quickly found broader use within the company’s products, supporting areas such as user interface bindings, templating, and document management.
+Over time, Gosu became the main implementation language across Guidewire’s application suite, surpassing Java in overall use.

 Guidewire released Gosu 0.7 beta to the public in November 2010, followed by 0.8 beta in December 2010 and 0.8.6 beta in mid-2011.
-These releases introduced several enhancements, including new typeloaders that allowed Gosu to dynamically represent external data formats such as JSON and XML as native Gosu types.
+These releases introduced several enhancements, including new typeloaders that allowed Gosu to dynamically represent external data formats such as JavaScript Object Notation (JSON) and Extensible Markup Language (XML) as native Gosu types.

 Guidewire continues to use and support Gosu extensively within its InsuranceSuite applications.
-While active development of new Gosu language features has been paused, the company continues to expand InsuranceSuite through RESTful APIs and integration frameworks accessible from both Gosu and Java.
+While active development of new Gosu language features has been paused, the company continues to expand InsuranceSuite through Representational State Transfer (REST) application programming interfaces (APIs) and integration frameworks accessible from Gosu and Java.

 Philosophy

 Gosu language creator and development lead, Scott McKinney, emphasizes pragmatism, found in readability and discoverability, as the overriding principle that guides the language's design.
-For instance, Gosu's rich static type system is a necessary ingredient toward best of breed tooling via static program analysis, rich parser feedback, code completion, deterministic refactoring, usage analysis, navigation, and the like.
+For instance, Gosu's rich static type system is a necessary ingredient toward best of breed tooling via static program analysis, rich parser feedback, code completion, deterministic refactoring, use analysis, navigation, and the like.

 Syntax and semantics

 Gosu follows a syntax resembling a combination of other languages.
-For instance, declarations follow more along the lines of Pascal with name-first grammar.
+For instance, declarations are similar to Pascal with name-first grammar.
 Gosu classes can have functions, fields, properties, and inner classes as members.
-Nominal inheritance and composition via delegation are built into the type system as well as structural typing similar to the Go programming language.
+Nominal inheritance and composition via delegation are built into the type system and structural typing similar to the Go language.